-How the Who Made a Grand Statement on ‘Endless Wire’
+When the Who Returned With a Grand Statement on ‘Endless Wire’

-Yet somehow -- with Keith Moon and Entwistle gone and decades of studio inactivity -- the two surviving members, Pete Townshend and Roger Daltrey, managed to find the time, energy and friendship to make the minor masterpiece Endless Wire.
+Yet somehow, surviving members Pete Townshend and Roger Daltrey managed to find the time, energy and friendship to make the minor masterpiece Endless Wire, even with Keith Moon and Entwistle gone and after decades of studio inactivity.
 Released on Oct.
 30, 2006, Endless Wire hit No. 7 on the Billboard 200 and No. 9 on the U.K. album chart, and even sent tough rock gem “It’s Not Enough” into the Top 40 of Billboard Mainstream Rock Tracks chart.
 More importantly, it scratched an itch Who fans sorely needed.

 In early 2005, Townshend and Daltrey were already talking about another reunion.
 Then Zak Starkey, son of Ringo Starr and The Who's touring drummer since the mid-'90s, took over behind the kit for Oasis.
 All the sudden, the Who’s shaky movement toward a new record and tour faltered.